mlava/better-tasks/README.md

 ## 📜 Changelog (recent highlights)

+- Added a 'Today Widget' - automatically place a block and children or block and React panel in today's DNP
+  - option to set your own heading text, and the extension will find and use that for the widget placement
+  - alternatively, create the widget at top or bottom of the DNP
+  - the Settings section below explains the configuration options
 - Added i18n support (en, zh, zhHant) across settings, prompts, dashboard, pills and toasts.
 - Optimised performance (caching, throttled renders, diffed updates, pill debounce).
 - Localised pill tooltips and metadata labels.